aleshaleksey/fansys23/03-movement-exploration.md

   - They can hover without falling.

 **NB**: Flight "time" is fully regained at the end of a ["long rest"](04-combat.md#long-rest).
 Likewise, half of an entity's flight time is regained at the end of a ["short rest"](04-combat.md#short-rest).

+A character with flight may "[push](#global-movement-pushing-and-fatigue)" beyond their allocated fly time, however the penalty is applied every 10 minutes, instead of every hour.

 Most birds are "average" flyers, though most fowl are "poor" and small raptors are usually "good".
 Flies, on the other hand have "perfect flight".
 Humanoids seldom have natural flight.
 Those that do, are usually poor.
 Those races with "average" flight pay a high price for it.